d-w-d/python-project-template/README.md

 Python is a dynamically typed language, which basically means that types are applied loosely and not a big part of the traditional python mindset.
 However, seeing the success of typescript in the world of javascript, which also has very non-strict types, I am personally encouraged to apply typescript-like analysis in my VSCode experience.
 To enable type-safety analysis in VSCode we need to set up [mypy](http://mypy-lang.org):

 - Add `"python.linting.mypyEnabled": true` to `.vscode/settings.json`
--   `pip install mypy flake8-mypy` (and freeze with `sh _freeze_requirements.sh`)
+- `pipenv install --dev mypy flake8-mypy`
   - Note: to get `mypy` to work we seem to need the `flake8` linter, though we are not using `flake8` as our actual linter, rather, we're using `pylint`.
 I considered using `flake8` as the linter, but it seems less complete at this point in time than pylint; for example, it doesn't seem to support the flagging of unused global variables.
 - Add a mypy configuration file `mypy.ini` to your root dir

 ### Unit Testing